dilli-data/Data-Governance-Framework/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Submit a pull request
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License

-MIT License - See LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- AWS Lake Formation
+- AWS Glue
+- dbt Labs
+- Great Expectations